NCT05099965

 PLACEBO COMPARATOR

-30 participants will receive a volume of placebo (7.5% Lactose in phosphate-buffered saline \[PBS\]) that matches the volume of the active vaccine injection by IM deltoid injections.
+Placebo (7.5% lactose in phosphate-buffered saline) that matched the volume of the active vaccine injection by IM deltoid injections at Entry/Day 0 and week 4.

 Biological: Placebo